-Both the HR consultant and an HR professional within a practice should be able to provide a full service HR function and are usually an experienced HR generalist i.e. covers the whole employee life cycle from recruitment to terminations.
+Both the HR consultant and an HR professional within a practice should be able to provide a full-service HR function and are usually experienced HR generalist i.e. covers the whole employee life cycle from recruitment to terminations.

 The advantage of an HR practice is of course in the number of practitioners.
 If your HR Advisor is off sick, on holiday or just with another client, there are other members of the team who can support you.
 In a practice you may also have access to people with specialisations; so whereas you may usually use someone for day to day employee issues, there may be someone who can deliver training or recruit a member of staff for you.

 There are also times when very unusual situations arise such as a merger between two businesses or redundancies.
 Many HR consultants have never encountered these more unusual situations which require specific expertise, so in an HR practice, there is a pooling of experience, rather than the reliance on one person.

 Your HR advisor should be happy to work as an extension of your team.
 They should spend time getting to know you, your business, your values, your culture, your line managers and your staff.
 You have a right to expect to work with someone who cares as much about your business as you do.